bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/web-service-process-start.rst

 This tab defines information relevant to the task.
 The task created for a web service call will normally not appear in a task list of a user.
-The values on this tab are therefore only relevant for analysing the finished tasks and not for the task list itself.
+The values on this tab are therefore only relevant for analyzing the finished tasks and not for the task list itself.

 .. figure:: /_images/process-elements/web-service-process-start-tab-task.png